ashrestha91/hubble/README.md

 hubble
 ======

-A simple chat/event scheduling client
+A simple chat/event scheduling client.

+You can view the app live at hubble-bubble.heroku.com.